 Acute renal dysfunction, Aortic valve injury, Bleeding, Cardiogenic shock, Cerebral vascular accident/Stroke, Death, Hemolysis, Limb ischemia, Myocardial infarction, Renal failure, Thrombocytopenia and Vascular injury

-The Impella RP® is indicated for providing circulatory assistance for up to 14 days in pediatric or adult patients with a body surface area ≥1.5 m2 who develop acute right heart failure or decompensation following left ventricular assist device implantation, myocardial infarction, heart transplant, or open-heart surgery.
+The Impella RP® System is indicated for providing temporary right ventricular support for up to 14 days in patients with a body surface area ≥1.5 m2, who develop acute right heart failure or decompensation following left ventricular assist device implantation, myocardial infarction, heart transplant, or open-heart surgery.

 Important Risk Information for Impella RP

-The Impella RP is contraindicated for use with patients experiencing any of the following conditions: Pulmonary artery wall disorders precluding placement or correct positioning of the Impella RP device; Anatomic conditions precluding insertion of the pump; Tricuspid or pulmonic valve abnormalities including: mechanical valves, severe stenosis or regurgitation; Mural thrombus of the right atrium or vena cava; Other illnesses or therapy requirements precluding use of the pump; Presence of a vena cava filter or caval interruption device, unless there is clear access from the femoral vein to the right atrium that is large enough to accommodate a 22 Fr catheter.
+The Impella RP System is contraindicated for patients with the following conditions: Disorders of the pulmonary artery wall that would preclude placement or correct positioning of the Impella RP device.
+Mechanical valves, severe valvular stenosis or valvular regurgitation of the tricuspid or pulmonary valve.
+Mural thrombus of the right atrium or vena cava.
+Anatomic conditions precluding insertion of the pump.
+Presence of a vena cava filter or caval interruption device, unless there is clear access from the femoral vein to the right atrium that is large enough to accommodate a 22 Fr catheter.

-Arrhythmia, Atrial fibrillation, Bleeding, Cardiac tamponade, Cardiogenic shock, Death, Device Malfunction, Hemolysis, Hepatic failure, Insertion site infection, Perforation, Phlegmasia cerulea dolens (a severe form of deep venous thrombosis), Pulmonary valve insufficiency, Respiratory dysfunction, Sepsis, Thrombocytopenia, Thrombotic vascular (non-central nervous system) complication, Tricuspid valve injury, Vascular injury, Venous thrombosis, Ventricular fibrillation and/or tachycardia.
-In addition to the risks above, there are other WARNINGS and PRECAUTIONS associated with Impella RP.
-Visit www.abiomed.com/impella/impella-rp to learn more.
+The potential adverse effects (eg, complications) associated with the use of the Impella RP System: Arrhythmia, Atrial fibrillation, Bleeding, Cardiac tamponade, Cardiogenic shock, Death, Device malfunction, Hemolysis, Hepatic failure, Insertion site infection, Perforation, Phlegmasia cerulea dolens (a severe form of deep venous thrombosis), Pulmonary valve insufficiency, Respiratory dysfunction, Sepsis, Thrombocytopenia, Thrombotic vascular (non-central nervous system) complication, Tricuspid valve injury, Vascular injury, Venous thrombosis, Ventricular fibrillation and/or tachycardia.

-In addition to the risks above, there are other WARNINGS and PRECAUTIONS associated with Impella RP®.
-Visit http://www.abiomed.com/impella/impella-rp to learn more.
+In addition to the risks above, there are other warnings and precautions associated with Impella RP®.

 General Indication and Safety Information

-To learn more about the Impella platform of heart pumps, including important risk and safety information associated with the use of the devices, please visit: www.cardiogenicshock.com/information/isi
+To learn more about the Impella platform of heart pumps, including important risk and safety information associated with the use of the devices, please visit: http://www.abiomed.com/important-safety-information